Depression In the Elderly

 What Treatments Are Available for Depression In the Elderly?

 There are several treatment options available for depression.
-They include medicine, psychotherapy or counseling, or electroconvulsive therapy.
+They include medicine, psychotherapy or counseling, or electroconvulsive therapy or other newer forms of brain stimulation (such as repetitive transcranial magnetic stimulation (rTMS)).
 Sometimes, a combination of these treatments may be used.

 How Do Antidepressants Relieve Depression In the Elderly?

 Most of the available antidepressants are believed to be equally effective in elderly adults.
 But the risk of side effects or potential reactions with other medicines must be carefully considered.
 For example, certain older antidepressants such as amitriptyline and imipramine can be sedating or cause a sudden drop in blood pressure when a person stands up.
 That can lead to falls and fractures.